das-snigdha/das-snigdha.github.io/content/_index.md

 <span style="font-size: 0.86em;">My research focuses on developing novel methodologies for efficient Bayesian computation, approximate Bayesian inference, and advancing survey methodology,  with applications in biomedicine and oral health.</span>

-<span style="font-size: 0.86em;">Outside of work, I'm usually in the kitchen trying out new recipes, sketching in my notebook, or watching a movie on OTT!<span style="font-size: 0.9em;">
+<span style="font-size: 0.86em;">Outside of work, I'm usually in the kitchen trying out new recipes, sketching in my notebook, or watching a movie!<span style="font-size: 0.9em;">